 The Tree troll is actually a part of a much larger ink drawing which I put together in the seventies.
 During this period I was studying Nordic illustrative artists such as John Bower, Einar Norelius, Elsa Beskow, Jenny Nyström, Robert Högfeldt, Tove Jansson and several others

-Spice it up, here is the Consumer Family!
+Spice it up!
+Here is the Consumer Family!

-A self portrait which I made when I was about 19
+Self portrait which I made when I was about 19

-Another sample of Escher inspired art, The warped house n:r 2
+Another sample of Escher inspired art, The warped house

-Old woman in a hammock is a theme I used in a variety of versions, this one being number 3
+Old woman in a hammock is a theme I used in

 An unexpected nocturnal visitor